 Regular flights from Copenhagen to Bornholm’s own little airport outside Rønne take just 30 minutes and can be a reasonably cheap and civilised way to get here – even managing to find the time to serve some coffee.
 See www.dat.dk.

-The fast ferry from Ystad (in Sweden) to Rønne takes 1 hour and 20 minutes and runs up to 6 times a day at the peak of the tourist season (late July, early August) with 3 sailings for most of the year (see Bornholmer Faergen).
-Bornholmerbussen and Danish Railways run buses from Copenhagen and the airport to connect to these ferry departures with a total travelling time of around 3 hours from Copenhagen to Bornholm.
+The fast ferry from Ystad (in Sweden) to Rønne takes 1 hour and 20 minutes and runs up to 6 times a day at the peak of the tourist season (late July, early August) with 4 sailings for most of the year (see Bornholmslinjen).
+Bornholmerbussen and Kombardo run buses from Copenhagen and the airport to connect to these ferry departures with a total travelling time of around 3 hours from Copenhagen to Bornholm.

 Travelling from Germany, central, western and eastern Europe there are a number of possible travel routes.
-From the end of March to October there is a ferry from Sassnitz on the island of Rügen to Rønne, which sails 3 times a week and takes 3 and a half hours.
+All year round there is a ferry from Sassnitz on the island of Rügen to Rønne, which sails 3 times a week and takes 3 and a half hours.
 You can travel through Denmark to Ystad to catch the fast ferry (crossing over toll bridges and/or the Puttgarden to Rodby ferry).
 Alternatively you can sail on the day or overnight ferries from Travemunde (near Lübeck), Rostock or Świnoujście (in Poland) to Trelleborg, Malmö or Ystad.
 From Trelleborg or Malmö it’s just a 50 minute journey to Ystad.
 See direct ferries for information, timetables and booking for all these routes.

 Lots of different ways to get here and we’re always happy to give guidance on the best routes.

-For 200 kr we can pick you from the airport or ferry, and we can pick you and/or your luggage up from the Østerlars bus stop for free in our electric assist cargo bike.
+For 200 kr we can pick you from the airport or ferry, and we can pick you and/or your luggage up from the Østerlars bus stop for free in our electric assist cargo bike or by car.